 This elective course is open to all levels of students and examines specific topics not otherwise covered in the campus curriculum.
 Specific topics and faculty will be announced prior to registration.
-Students will develop projects that encompass the topic at hand.
+Students will develop projects that

 • Create work that represents knowledge of the special topic and appreciation of methods or materials introduced during the term.